felixsebastian/microbatch/README.md

 ## API

 The API for this library is simple.
 First start the batcher with a config object.
 Then, send events to `mb` with `mb.SubmitJob(someEvent)`.
 Events are domain specific.
-Finally, call `mb.WaitForResults()` to wait for results to come back. `JobResultHandler` will be called with the results of each batch.
+Finally, call `mb.WaitForResults()` to wait for results to come back. `ResultHandler` will be called with the results of each batch.

 ```
 config := microbatcher.Config{
   BatchProcessor:   someFunc,    // some function to process each batch
-  JobResultHandler: someFunc,    // some function to process batch result
+  ResultHandler: someFunc,    // some function to process batch result
   BatchFrequency:   time.Second, // we'll send events to BatchProcessor at this interval
   MaxSize:          30,          // if this limit is reached, we'll send early
 }